A Cocycle Model for Topological and Lie Group Cohomology: Examples and applications

 \begin{remark} Recall that a crossed module $\mu:M\to N$ is a group homomorphism together with an action by automorphisms of $N$ on $M$ such that $\mu$ is equivariant and such that for all $m,m'\in M$, the Peiffer identity

 holds.
-Taking into account topology, we suppose that $M$ and $N$ are groups in \cat{CGHaus}, $\mu$ continuous and $(n,m)\mapsto n.m$ is continuous.
-We call a closed subgroup $H$ of a group in \cat{CGHaus} {\it split} if the multiplication map $G\ktimes H\to G$ defines a topological $H$-principal bundle (see \cite[Def.\ 2.1]{Neeb07Non-abelian-extensions-of-infinite-dimensional-Lie-groups}).
+Taking into account topology, we suppose that $M$ and $N$ are groups in $\cghaus$, $\mu$ is continuous and $(n,m)\mapsto n.m$ is continuous.
+We call a closed subgroup $H$ of a group in $\cghaus$ {\it split} if the multiplication map $G\ktimes H\to G$ defines a topological $H$-principal bundle (see \cite[Def.\ 2.1]{Neeb07Non-abelian-extensions-of-infinite-dimensional-Lie-groups}).
 We will throughout use the constructions in the smooth setting from \cite{Neeb07Non-abelian-extensions-of-infinite-dimensional-Lie-groups}, which carry over to the present topological setting.
 In this case, we have in particular that $G\to G/H$ has a continuous local section.
-In order to avoid extensions coming from non-complemented topological vector spaces, we suppose that all our crossed modules are {\it topologically split}, i.e., we suppose that $\ker(\mu)$ is a split topological subgroup of $M$, that $\im(\mu)$ is a split topological subgroup of $N$, and that $\mu$ induces a homeomorphism $M/\ker(\mu)\cong\im(\mu)$.
-In case $M$ and $N$ are (possibly infinite dimensional) Lie groups, this implies that the corresponding sequence of Lie algebras is topologically split as a sequence of topological vector spaces. \end{remark}
+To avoid pathological cases , we suppose that all our crossed modules are {\it topologically split}, i.e., we suppose that $\ker(\mu)$ is a split topological subgroup of $M$, that $\im(\mu)$ is a split topological subgroup of $N$, and that $\mu$ induces a homeomorphism $M/\ker(\mu)\cong\im(\mu)$. \end{remark}

 Using the above methods, we can now show the following: